gamerson96/Jupitrails/README.md

 ### How It Works

-1. **Wallet Connection**: User connects wallet via WalletButton using any Solana-compatible wallet
+1. **Wallet Connection**: User connects wallet using any Solana-compatible wallet
 2. **Token Discovery**: Tokens are fetched from Jupiter's token API and displayed in TokenSelector
 3. **Route Fetching**: Upon selecting tokens, Jupiter v6 API is triggered, fetching all available swap routes
 4. **Route Visualization**: Routes are visually rendered using JupiterVisualizer and RouteDiagram